wkudac/udads_p1/README.md

 ## File Descriptions
-There is one Jupyter Notebook which contains all the coding.
+There is one Jupyter Notebook which contains all the coding ("stov_survey.ipynb").
 The data used (s.below) is copied locally in a folder called data.

 ## Licence, Acknowledgement
 The following data sources are used: